Ekanshh/simple_humanoid_controller/README.md

 ## Overview

-The `SimpleHumanoidController` controller continuously cycles through the following actions:
+The controller ( `SimpleHumanoidController` ) continuously cycles through the following actions:

 1. Move the **left hand** to a target pose, then return it to its initial pose.
 2. Move the **right hand** to a target pose, then return it to its initial pose.